wordtreefoundation/books/pseudo_biblical/The Chronicle of the Kings of England, 2nd Book - Robert Dodsley - 1742.md

 Certain it is, he was very punctual in observing all the superstitious Gestures, the Bowings, the Washings, the Vestments, and all the painted Ornaments in which the scarlet Whore delighteth.

-And he drew many after him, and occasioned much Trouble in the Land, and much Nonsesnse, and many trifling Disputes.
+And he drew many after him, and occasioned much Trouble in the Land, and much Nonsense, and many trifling Disputes.

 Moreover he was suspected of debauching the King into his lewd Amour, and imposing on his Royal